 When married couples throughout California have children, parentage is commonly established automatically.
 This is not the case, however, for unmarried parents.
 When a child's parents are not married, there is no assumption of paternity.
 As such, unwed fathers must establish paternity in order to enact their parental rights.

-Perhaps the easiest way for people to establish parentage in California is by signing a Declaration of Paternity.
-Unmarried parents may sign a declaration at the hospital after their children are born, according to the California Department of Child Support Services.
+Perhaps the easiest way for unwed fathers to establish parentage in California is by signing a Declaration of Paternity.
+Unmarried fathers may sign a declaration at the hospital after their children are born, according to the California Department of Child Support Services.
 When they do, the father's name is included on the child's birth certificate and he holds all the same parental rights afforded to married fathers.

 Couples may also choose to sign a declaration later.
 In these cases, the declaration must be notarized or both parents must sign at a registrar of births office, their local child support agency, their local welfare offices or at their local superior courts with family law facilitators.
 Once the form is signed and filed with the state's Department of Child Support Services, parents can request a new birth certificate with the father's name listed.

 Although it is an important step for both fathers and their children, establishing paternity can be complicated for some California fathers.
-As such, unwed fathers, and others seeking to establish parentage, may find it of benefit to work with a legal representative.
-An attorney may explain their rights, as well as guide them through the process.
+As such, unwed fathers and others seeking to establish parentage may find it of benefit to work with a legal representative.
+An attorney may explain their unmarried fathers' rights, as well as guide them through the process.
+Contact our lawyers today!